TOUR TIMES TODAY: 10.30am, 12pm, 1.30pm, 3pm

 The Powe Family

-After 15 years William Pengelly drew his Great Excavation to a close in June 1880 and he appointed his foreman, George Smerdon, custodian of the cavern.
+After 15 years William Pengelly drew his Great Excavation to a close in June 1880 and appointed his foreman, George Smerdon, custodian of the cavern.
 George Smerdon and his son-in-law Francis Powe rented the caves from Lord Haldon until 1903 when Kents Cavern was put up for sale by the Haldon estate.
 On 23 April 1903 Francis Powe became owner of what is now one of the most important prehistoric cave sites in Europe, recognised by UNESCO.
 On that day began a journey by one family to secure the protection of a prehistoric site.
-Kents Cavern today operates as a successful heritage attraction and is one of the best preserved natural caves in the country.
-Over a century later Kents Cavern is run by the direct descendents of George Smerdon.
+The Powe Family developed Kents Cavern into a successful heritage attraction and one of the best-preserved natural caves in the country.
+For 120 years, Kents Cavern was run by the direct descendants of George Smerdon.

 Born 1962

-Nick Powe has run the caves since 2000 when he took over from his father John.
+Nick Powe ran the caves from 2000-2023 when he took over from his father John.
 Nick has been instrumental in obtaining UNESCO Global Geopark status for Torbay and chairs the Geopark’s management organisation.
 He sits on the European Geoparks Network Coordination Committee.

 A renewed interest in scientific research at the caves and obtaining Gold tourism awards including best attraction in South West England and VisitEngland’s 2013 Tourism Superstar have led to increasing interest in visiting the caves.